 On Site review 31: mapping | photography

-Early Canadian Architect covers from the 1960s were all drawn and the inside pages were mostly drawings and diagrams.
-Now, in architectural magazines, you mostly see photographs; drawing is a CAD file and the hand is absent.
-When Jack Diamond published a book of his hand, pencil and watercolour travel sketches, inherent was a sense that photography is not as trusted as the drawing, yet there have never been more photographic images in circulation.
+Early Canadian Architect covers from the 1960s were graphic and inside pages mostly drawings and diagrams.
+Now, architectural magazines are largely photographic; drawing is a CAD file and the hand is absent.
+When Jack Diamond published a well-received book of pencil and watercolour travel sketches, implicit was a sense that photography is not as trusted as the drawing, yet there have never been more photographic images in circulation.

 Now that everyone has a camera in their pocket, everything is potentially a photo-documentary.
 With issues about representation, about authenticity, about instrumentality, are photographers gatekeepers, interpreters or simply recording instruments?
 Is there such a thing as raw data; should there be such a thing?